Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

 \subsection{Channel Model}

-As shown in Fig. \ref{fig: model}, the model considered in this paper is a discrete memoryless channel with random parameter $S$ and a jammer.
-The random parameter $S$ follows a fixed distribution $Q_S$, while the jammer produces the jamming sequences $J^n$ with arbitrary distributions $Q_{J^n}$.
+As shown in Fig. \ref{fig: model}, the model considered in this paper is a discrete memoryless channel with random state $S$ and a jammer.
+The random state $S$ follows a fixed distribution $Q_S$, while the jammer produces the jamming sequences $J^n$ with arbitrary distributions $Q_{J^n}$.
 The components of $J^n$ may not be independent of each other, and the distribution $Q_{J^n}$ is not necessarily a product law.
-The encoder tries to send the message $M$ to the receiver and has access to the random parameter sequence $S^n$ in strictly causal or noncausal manners.
-The decoder aims to decode the message $M$ and produce a sequence $\hat{S}^n$, which is an estimation of the parameter sequence $S^n$ based on its observation.
+The encoder tries to send the message $M$ to the receiver and has access to the random state sequence $S^n$ in strictly causal or noncausal manners.
+The decoder aims to decode the message $M$ and produce a sequence $\hat{S}^n$, which is an estimation of the state sequence $S^n$ based on its observation.
 The communication quality is measured by the decoding error, and the estimation quality is measured by a given distortion function $d:\mathcal{S}\times\hat{\mathcal{S}}\to [0,+\infty)$ such that $\frac{1}{n}d(S^n,\hat{S}^n)=\frac{1}{n}\sum_{i=1}^n d(S_i,\hat{S}_i).$

+Both average and maximal error criteria are considered in this paper and the corresponding definitions will be given in the rest of this section.
 We assume that the jammer always knows the communication protocol.
 In practice, this is always the case because we are looking at public communication systems where the communication protocol is standardized.
-The status of the switch in Fig. \ref{fig: model} determines the error criteria we use.
-For the case that the jammer has no specific knowledge of the message or the codeword (deterministic coding), this is then modeled by the average decoding error.
-But if the jammer knows the message, then we have to apply the maximum error criterion.
-The jammer can now choose the jamming sequence depending on the message.
-We have considered this case, but what is important for us is that the jammer does not know the random state of the channel, which is why we can also average over the state when using the maximum error criterion.
-The diagram in Fig. \ref{fig:jammer diagram} illustrates the coding strategies of the jammer with different knowledge.
+What is important for us is that the jammer does not know the random state of the channel, which is why we can also average over the state when using the maximum error criterion.